libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 by the responder, ordered by preference.
 The initiator sends its supported multiplexer list in the third message to the responder.
-After the Noise handshake process is fully done, the initiator and responder will both process the received eraly data and select the multiplexer to be used, they both iterate through the initiator's prefered multiplexer list in order, and if any multiplexer is also supported by the responder, that multiplexer is selected.
+After the Noise handshake process is fully done, the initiator and responder will both process the received early data and select the multiplexer to be used, they both iterate through the initiator's preferred multiplexer list in order, and if any multiplexer is also supported by the responder, that multiplexer is selected.
 If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream -selection protocol.